-She always teased me about the hair.
-Every time I came to see her with my hair long and unkempt, which by the way was all the time, she would joke about how much it made me look like my mom or one of my aunts.
+She always teased me about my hair.
+Every time I came to see her with my hair long and unkempt, which by the way, was all the time, she would joke about how much it made me look like my mom or one of my aunts.
 We would then laugh it off and talk about other stuff.
 Like my experience in Uni, whether I liked it there, why I missed the last family get-together, and how I rarely visit her as often as she’d have opted.
 At this point, I’d feel guilty.
 So much guilt that I’d lie and promise her I’d be coming to say hi regularly.
 I call it a lie because I’d only show up again during the holidays.
 I hated myself for this.

 There is something about being young, eighteen or nineteen, probably even twenty-something, that convinces you that all you want is to be away from your family.
 You know, go live life throwing YOLO signs everywhere like you’re in a gang.
 Move away from everything and everyone in your life.
-Make new friends, create new memories, have new experiences, meet new people, take risks, get drunk, medicate, get arrested…Um, technically, I never got to the ‘getting arrested’ phase but comrades know what I am talking about.
+Make new friends, create new memories, have new experiences, meet new people, take risks, get drunk, medicate, get arrested…Technically, I never got to the ‘getting arrested’ phase, but comrades know what I am talking about.

 I consider myself lucky.
-Lucky enough to have been granted, two maternal grandmothers.
+Lucky enough to have been granted two maternal grandmothers.
 Two strong women who I have grown to love dearly.
-I was named after their husband; Baaru.
-An honourable man from what I have gathered from both grandmas, my aunts, uncles from both sides and – my mum.
+I was named after their husband, Baaru.
+An honourable man from what I have gathered from both grandmas, my aunts, uncles from both sides and my mum.
 She always has a lot to say about him.

 Whenever she tells stories about her childhood, something she is very fond of, her eyes always light up upon mentioning his name.
 I always wonder what he was like.
 What it would have been like to have him around as we grew up.

-You see death is such a cruel thing.
+You see, death is such a cruel thing.
 A dark cloud of sorrow that strikes with neither mercy nor warning.
 A hard time for the family and friends – and a chance to finally find peace and eternal rest for the deceased.
 Two things that are almost impossible to find in this roller-coaster of emotions we call life.
 A dark mist that roams the streets day and night with no rest.
 Silence is its speciality.
 Showing up outside our doors uninvited.
 Choosing who to take away from us and leading them into a dark abyss where they will never be heard from again.
 Leaving us empty.

 And like it did years ago, the dark cloud was about to be back in our lives again.